schicho/vwc/README.md

 For better comparison with the Go code, I will not rely on the stats given in the original article, but will compile the Go code myself using Go 1.16.

+In [#2](https://github.com/schicho/vwc/issues/2) it was noted that as my implementation only supports ASCII, I should run GNU wc with the ASCII locale `LANG=C` to give a more fair and accurate comparison.
+Setting the locale tells WC that it only needs to expect ASCII chars, thus making the program run a bit faster.
+The benchmarked times of GNU wc have been updated using `LANG=C time wc text.txt` to set the locale.

 All benchmarks will be run on my system with the following specs:
 - Intel Core i5-8265U @ 1.60 GHz @ 4 cores, 8 threads
 - 8 GB DDR4 RAM @ 2667 MHz